Environment Variables and Build Modes in Vite

 Core mechanics: the env pipeline

 Vite does not read environment variables at runtime in the browser.
 It performs static replacement during the transform phase using esbuild in dev and Rollup in production.
 Access to import.meta.env is gated behind a mandatory prefix so server-only secrets cannot leak into client bundles by accident.
+The single most important mental model is when substitution happens: it is compile-time, not runtime, so the value is frozen into the bundle and any branch keyed on it is decided before the code ever ships.

 Static replacement and the compilation boundary